How To Teach French To Mixed-Age Classes

 This is more difficult to do than in some other subjects where you can easily start one year group off on an independent task, whilst addressing and teaching the other year group.

 Many language lessons in primary will be centred around speaking and listening activities, and rightly so.
-Oracy skills (Kapow Primary strands: Listening and Speaking and Pronunciation) are the most important building blocks in language learning whatever the year group.
+Oracy skills are the most important building blocks in language learning whatever the year group.
 Even when focusing on developing the Reading and writing strand, you will need to ensure that pupils have an existing level of oracy competence.
+Oracy skills are part of the Kapow Primary French and Spanish KS2 schemes of work in the Listening & Speaking and Pronunciation strands.

-This can make French lessons more teacher-led than many other subjects and it would be my suggestion that you teach the whole class together and that any opportunity to extend or support particular students of a particular cohort be only for a small portion of the lesson, when you are content that others are confident enough to work independently.
+This can make language lessons more teacher-led than many other subjects.
+It would be my suggestion that you teach the whole class together and that any opportunity to extend or support particular students of a particular cohort be only for a small portion of the lesson when you are content that others are confident enough to work independently.

 “How do I ensure younger pupils are not left behind and older and more able pupils are stretched and can expand their knowledge?”